Bluebell Railway: History

-The 1877 and 1878 acts included a clause that:
+The 1877 act bound the companies to an operating agreement, including clause 12 that required:

+Section 35 of the 1878 act converted the 12 article of the agreement into a direct term of the act, binding on the L&BSCR.

 This imposed a legal requirement to provide a service, and the only way to remove this obligation was to pass another act.

 Designed under instructions from LB&SCR Chief Engineer Frederick Banister, the line was constructed to take double track.
 However, only the section between East Grinstead and Horsted Keynes (and thence to Haywards Heath via Ardingly) was laid as such; south of the junction at Horsted Keynes the line was single track with passing loops at stations.
 The line was opened in 1882.

 Goods traffic on the line consisted of local produce; milk: farm products and coal, and timber to and from Albert Turner & Son, a sawmill.
 The only time Sheffield Park received a substantial number of passengers was when Lord Sheffield entertained the Australian cricket team, with a match between them and Lord Sheffield's own team.

 Accident

 On 31 July 1943, newlyweds Ronald Knapp and Winifred Standing were killed when they were pulled under a train from Lewes to East Grinstead.
 The couple walked along the railway on a dark rainy night.
 When the train got to Horsted Keynes, the guard found a raincoat covered with blood on the engine.
 Another coat was found near two bodies in the middle of the tracks.
 The ganger who found them told the inquest the couple must have been walking with their backs to the train.

 "There was a very heavy squall at the time and the couple would probably have not heard a thing," he said.
 The coroner said Ronald and Winifred were trespassing and no blame could be attached to any railway worker.
 Little more than a week after they were married, the couple's funeral was at St Giles' Church, Horsted Keynes, where they are buried together in a grave marked by a War Graves Commission headstone.